LilithTundrus/e621-API-Docs/docs/Artists.md

 ### List

-List artists by a set of given parameters
+List artists, filtering by a set of given parameters

 Base URL is `https://e621.net/artist/index.json.`